Centering Community Power

 Are You a Prospective Funder?

-The Community Ownership for Community Power Fund is an initiative of Common Counsel Foundation.
+The Community Ownership for Community Power Fund is a strategic initiative of Common Counsel Foundation.